wp-plugins/widget-visibility-time-scheduler/README.txt

 3. Spanish interface of the Widget Visibility Time Scheduler in the Search Widget
 4. Brazilian portuguese interface of the Widget Visibility Time Scheduler in the Search Widget
 5. Persian (farsi) interface of the Widget Visibility Time Scheduler in the Search Widget
+6. Hungarian (magyar) interface of the Widget Visibility Time Scheduler in the Search Widget

 == Changelog ==

+= 4.1 =
+* Added hungarian translation.
+Thank you very much, [V.A.Lucky](https://wordpress.org/support/profile/valucky)
+* Tested successfully with WordPress 4.3.1

 = 4.0.1 =
 * Tested successfully with WordPress 4.3